sban/emacs/README.md

 $ alias emacs="/usr/local/Cellar/emacs/26.1_1/Emacs.app/Contents/MacOS/Emacs -nw"
 ```

+Alternative, you can download it here https://emacsformacosx.com/ (with no extras).

 4. Open your version of GNU Emacs and locate the .emacs-file
 Open your Emacs application and type "c-x-c-f" to open a file and then type ".emacs".
 If the file does not allready exist, Emacs will create it.